Stock events for Biogen, Inc. (BIIB)

 BIIB’s Geographic footprint

-Biogen has a significant global presence with operations in the United States, Europe, Germany, and Asia, and therapies available in over 80 countries.
-It maintains a direct affiliate presence in 30 countries and utilizes a network of distribution partners in over 50 additional countries.
-Its global headquarters are in Cambridge, Massachusetts, U.S., with international headquarters in Baar, Switzerland.
-Manufacturing facilities are in North Carolina, U.S., and Solothurn, Switzerland.
-R&D teams are primarily based in Cambridge, MA, and have expanded to South San Francisco, CA.
+Biogen has a global presence with operations in North America, Europe, Japan, and other international markets.
+Its global headquarters are in Cambridge, Massachusetts, and its international headquarters are in Baar, Switzerland.
+The company has a direct affiliate presence in 30 countries and a network of distribution partners in over 50 additional countries.
+Major manufacturing facilities are located in North Carolina, U.S., and Solothurn, Switzerland.
+The U.S. is home to its main innovation hubs, with R&D teams primarily in Cambridge, MA, and a West Coast Hub in South San Francisco, CA. Biogen operates in five regions: U.S., Europe, Germany, Asia, and Other.

 BIIB Corporate Image Assessment